Javascript is required

 • Clients can submit a complaint about services provided by the bank.

-• Clients can terminate the banking relationship at any time, as long as there are no outstanding obligations relating to credits, lease, or other obligations with a fixed term.
+• Clients can terminate the relationship with the bank at any time.
+As long as there are no outstanding obligations.
+Like credits, leases, or other obligations with a fixed term.

 Documents required during the risk assessment